WALNUT CREEK EDUCATION FOUNDATION TK-12

 👉

-Every student has their own interests, and Las Lomas offers career tech pathways in auto engineering, entertainment, construction, medical, sports medicine, and foods/hospitality.
+Every student has their own interests, and Las Lomas offers career tech pathways in foods, auto engineering, entertainment, construction, medical, and sports medicine.

 Picture